0xxCodemonkey/SecretNET/README.md

 				sender: null, 		// optional => set to the wallet address
 				sentFunds: null 	// optional
 				);

-var tx = await secretClient.Tx.Compute.ExecuteContract(msgExecuteContract, new TxOptions {
+// Where T can be an object to JSON-deserialize or just type string var tx = await secretClient.Tx.Compute.ExecuteContract<T>(msgExecuteContract, new TxOptions {
     // Adjust gasLimit to you got from a simulate tx GasLimit = 150000,